Enjoy our free community scheme to reduce isolation by talking about life stories!

 We want to encourage people to stay connected by having conversations about their life stories.

-Join Story Quest today and start connecting (It's completely FREE too!)...
+Join our mailing list for updates and further news (It's completely FREE too!)...

 Share life stories

 Make a difference

 Our FREE Life Story Quest conversation starters help friends and relatives stay connected (great for kids at home!).
 We provide topics for you as a trigger for fun conversations.
 Use them as an excuse to call or write to someone, enjoy the conversation and improve their well-being - and your own too!

 Do you know a family relative, local neighbour or friend who may feel isolated and benefit from a conversation?

 Discuss the best way to contact each other (e.g. phone, letter or email) and use our topics as a basis for your conversations.

 We hope our prompt sheets will lead to positive conversations and open the door to better health and well-being.
 We also hope you will record your stories (either by writing down your answers or recording your voice).
 By doing so, you will also create a wonderful legacy.